syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

     }
 }
 ```
-## DynamicObject data
+## Binding DynamicObject

-Diagram supports `DynamicObject` data source for layout creation.
-Data can be bound to the Diagram data source setting as a list of `DynamicObject`.The `DynamicObject` class enables you to define which operations can be performed on dynamic objects and how to perform those operations.
-For example, you can define what happens when you try to get or set an object property, call a method, or perform standard mathematical operations such as addition and multiplication.
-This class supports dynamic binding.It eleminates the need for creating a class to create a data source.

-To map the user defined DynamicObject data with diagram, configure the fields of `DataSourceSettings`.
+Diagram is a generic component which is strongly bound to a model type.
+There are cases when the model type is unknown during compile time.
+In such circumstances data can be bound to the Diagram as a list of **DynamicObject**.
+Diagram can also perform all kind of supported Layout operations in DynamicObject such as,
+* Hierarchical layout
+* Organization chart
+* Mind Map layout
+* Complex Hierarchical Tree layout

+ The **DynamicObject** can be bound to Diagram by assigning to the [DataSource] property of the [DataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html).
 The following code example illustrates how to bind DynamicObject data with the diagram.

 ```cshtml
 @using Syncfusion.Blazor.Diagram